-Pursuant to Section 504 of the Rehabilitation Act of 1973, the School System has a duty to identify, refer, evaluation and, if eligible, provide a free, appropriate public education to disabled students.
+Pursuant to Section 504 of the Rehabilitation Act of 1973, the School System has a duty to identify, refer, evaluate and, if eligible, provide a free, appropriate public education to disabled students.
 For additional information about the rights of parents of eligible children, or for answers to any questions you might have about identification, evaluation and placement into Section 504 programs, or if you have questions or need additional assistance, please contact the Richmond County School System's Section 504 Coordinator at the following address:

-Dr. LaMonica Hillman, Assistant Superintendent of Student Services Richmond County School System 864 Broad Street Augusta, Georgia 30901 (706) 826-1000 HillmLa@Boe.Richmond.k12.ga.us
+Dr. LaMonica Hillman, Assistant Superintendent of Student Services Richmond County School System 864 Broad Street Augusta, Georgia 30901 (706) 826-1000 HillmLa@Boe.Richmond.k12.ga.us operated by or provided by the School System are not relieved from an otherwise valid obligation to provide or pay for services provided to a student with disabilities.
+34 CFR 104.33.